 Policies, Procedures, and Internal Controls

-The resources below provide guidance and tools, so your organization will have key policies and internal controls in place.
+The resources below provide guidance and tools regarding key policies and internal controls for your organization.
 Small and/or all-volunteer groups: check out the resources below that are especially geared for you.

-- Controls for Small Nonprofit Organizations - A Guide for Board Members
+- Controls for Small Nonprofit Organizations - A Guide for Board Members, from Idealist and ClarkNuber

 - Sample Policies for 990 Questions - Conflict of Interest, Document Retention, Whistleblower, & Private Inurement

-The leadership and board must monitor the organization's financial performance to be sure that it's:
+The leadership and board must monitor the organization's financial performance to confirm it is:

 - Monitoring the budget